DataGreed/django-eb-sqs-worker/README.md

     return kwargs
 ```

+Make sure the module with your tasks is imported so they will register correctly.

+The best practice is to do it as soon as django loads, e.g. in your app's `models.py` or in corresponding `AppConfig`.

 #### Queueing tasks

 If the task was defined using `@task` decorator, you can send it to background queue like this: